BenTaylorPublic/screeps/README.md

             Once the creep spawns, provide a time estimate of when it will begin (using tick time) Rooms should not make any other creeps until the attack is done (like AttackQuick)

-Spawning
-    Spawns could have a queue
-    This would save the spawn logic from assembling a body every tick until it's able to be used Would also allow having a priority queue (Defence > Offence > Economy)

-Claim creeps don't seem to come from the closest (was diagonal)
-    Maybe see if the getRoomLinearDistance returns 2 for diagonal room?

 Links
     Should be able to skip from stage 1.6 to 4.8 (skip caches) Links should look at a number to determine what order to build